hth313/OS4/doc/semimerged.rst

 As a secondary function uses a text literal to indicate which function it is, a dual secondary function requires a text literal with three bytes.
-The first byte is the secondary function number, the remaining two are the arguments.
+The first byte is the secondary function number, the remaining two are the postfix arguments.
 OS4 will merge all wrapped text literals to a single three character text literal in this case.